A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Introduction

-Markov chain $\M$ is carefully designed according to the distributed and local nature of the system, so that the particles always {stay connected} and no holes form.
-Furthermore, we prove~$\M$ is {\it reversible and ergodic}, meaning many of the standard tools of Markov chain analysis can be applied.
-While most of these proofs rely only on first principles, we emphasize they are far from trivial; working in a distributed setting necessitated carefully defined protocols for local moves that made proofs challenging.
+Formally, we present a {\it Markov chain $\M$} for compression under the geometric amoebot model.
+We show that $\M$ can be directly translated into a {\em fully distributed, local, asynchronous algorithm} $\A$: when each particle independently executes the steps of $\A$, the overall behavior of the system is equivalent to that of the process $\M$.
+Both $\M$ and $\A$ start in an arbitrary system configuration $\sigma_0$ of $n$ particles that is connected.
+A {\it bias parameter} $\lambda$ is given as input, where $\lambda > 1$ corresponds to particles favoring having more neighbors.
+Markov chain $\M$ is carefully designed so that the particle system always remains connected and no new holes form.
+Furthermore, to allow us to apply many of the standard tools of Markov chain analysis, we prove $\M$ is eventually {\it ergodic}.
+While the proofs of these two facts mostly use only first principles, we emphasize they are far from trivial; working in a distributed setting necessitates carefully defined protocols for local moves that make these proofs challenging.

-When the particles execute the local moves of $\M$ (by running $\A$) for long enough, the configuration of the particles converges to the stationary distribution of $\M$.
-We prove for all large enough~$\lambda$ there is a constant $\alpha = \alpha(\lambda) > 1$ such that at stationarity, with all but exponentially small probability, the particles are {\it $\alpha$-compressed}, meaning the perimeter of the particle configuration is at most $\alpha$ times the minimum perimeter (which is $\Theta(\sqrt{n})$ for systems of $n$ particles).
-We additionally show the counterintuitive result that $\lambda > 1$ is not enough to guarantee compression.
-In fact, for all $0 < \lambda < \ebound$, there is a constant $\beta < 1$ such that at stationarity with all but exponentially small probability the perimeter is at least a $\beta$ fraction of the maximum perimeter, which is $\Theta(n)$ for systems of $n$ particles.
+As the particles individually execute distributed algorithm $\A$, the unique stationary distribution~$\pi$ of $\M$ is eventually reached.
+In this stationary distribution, the probability that the system is in any particular configuration $\sigma$ is given by $\pi(\sigma)$.
+We prove that for all $\lambda > \cbound$, there is a constant $\alpha = \alpha(\lambda) > 1$ such that at stationarity, with all but a probability that is exponentially small (in $n$, the number of particles), the particle system is {\it $\alpha$-compressed}, meaning the perimeter is at most $\alpha$ times the minimum perimeter for $n$ particles $\pmin = \Theta(\sqrt{n})$.
+In fact, for any $\alpha > 1$, our algorithms can accomplish $\alpha$-compression by setting $\lambda$ to be large enough.

+We additionally show the counterintuitive result that $\lambda > 1$ is not sufficient to guarantee compression, even when there are a large number of particles.
+In fact, for all $0 < \lambda < \ebound$, there is a constant $\beta < 1$ such that at stationarity, with all but exponentially small probability, the perimeter is at least a $\beta$ fraction of the maximum perimeter $\pmax = \Theta(n)$.
 We call such a configuration {\it $\beta$-expanded}.
-This implies that for any $0 < \lambda < \ebound$, the probability that the particles are $\alpha$-compressed is exponentially small for any constant $\alpha$.
+This implies that for any $0 < \lambda < \ebound$, the probability that the particle system is $\alpha$-compressed is exponentially small for any constant $\alpha > 1$.